Arrested for Writing Worthless Checks?

 Punishment for obtaining property for a worthless check can be harsh.
 When the amount of the check written is less than $150, this classifies a first degree misdemeanor which is punishable by up to a year in jail.
 If the check was written for over $150, the offense is then classified as a third degree felony which is punishable by up to five years in prison.

 If you or someone you love has been charged for a theft crime, working with an experienced criminal defense attorney is essential to protecting your freedom and future.
-At Taracks & Associates, our Tampa criminal attorneys are committed to fighting on behalf of our clients to try to have charged dropped or reduced.
+At Taracks & Associates, our Tampa criminal attorney is committed to fighting on behalf of our clients to try to have charged dropped or reduced.
 If you would like to discuss your case, our legal team is available to provide a free consultation.